Mihai7218/iol2026-website/content/registration.md

 # Visa requirements

-**NOTE:** the information provided here is for your convenience only.
+<div class="warning-visas"><span class="text-900">NOTE:</span> The information provided here is for your convenience only.
 No rights can be derived from it.
-Make sure to consult official government sources for up-to-date information about visa requirements and entry conditions.
+Make sure to consult official government sources for up-to-date information about visa requirements and entry conditions.</div>

 The visa policy of Romania is the same as the rest of the Schengen Area.
 <figure>